 COVID-19 Information

-Students experiencing COVID-like symptoms should assume they have COVID-19 and stay home until they can obtain a COVID test.
-COVID testing can be done in a number of different ways:
+Students experiencing COVID-like symptoms should assume they have COVID-19 and stay home until they can obtain a home COVID test.

 - Book a PHONE CALL appointment with a Student Health Center nurse through the MyWesternHealth patient portal.
 Simply click on “Appointments” and select “Nurse Consult for COLD OR FLU symptoms (Via Phone Call)”.